e8johan/mattemonster/README.md

 ## License

-The Matte Monster is available under the 3-Clause BSD License
+The Matte Monster is available under the 3-Clause BSD License<br />
 Copyright 2019 (C) Johan Thelin

 *Exceptions are listed below.*